Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Development Approval.
 An approval issued by a body or officer of the City that authorizes a developer or applicant to take or initiate specific development actions within the City.

 Development or Development Proposal.
-Any land use action or manmade change to improved or unimproved real estate, including but not limited to buildings or other structures, site work, or installation of utilities, regulated by Title 14 of the Lake Stevens Municipal Code.
+Any land use action or manmade change to improved or unimproved real estate, including but not limited to buildings or other structures, site work, or installation of utilities, regulated by this title.

 Disabled.
 Qualified persons with a disability as that term is defined by the Federal Fair Housing Act Amendments, 42 USC Section 12131(2), 442 USC 3602(h) and (i) and 42 USC Section 12210(b)(1) and (2).
 The term includes persons with a handicap as that term is defined by applicable Federal and State law as the same exists or is hereafter amended.
 A handicap is: